StavShar/DevOps_Project/README.md

 This is the final project of the course: "Introduction To Devops"

-We used Microsoft Azure for deployment: https://devopspr0ject.azurewebsites.net
+Link to our site: https://devopspr0ject.azurewebsites.net

 ## Contributors:
 - Adar Katzir